-Samsung Galaxy Note 20 Ultra review: Too big to fail
+Samsung Galaxy Note 20 Ultra review: Still one of Samsung's best phones

 Samsung Galaxy Note 20 Ultra Hardware & design

 If it looks like a Note and smells like a Note, it must be a Note.
-That's basically what you get with the Note 20 Ultra since it hews closely to Samsung's boxy-body-curved-display design language employed since the Note 8 three years ago.
-This year, though, the Note 20 distills the design language to a science, executing tolerances that few manufacturers can achieve at scale.
+That's basically what you get with the Note 20 Ultra since it hews closely to Samsung's boxy-body-curved-display design language employed since the Note 8 three years prior.
+This time, though, the Note 20 distills the design language to a science, executing tolerances that few manufacturers can achieve at scale.

 From the front, it's pretty hard to distinguish the Note 20 Ultra from the Note 10+, down to the only-slightly-larger 6.9-inch screen size.
-Turn it around, though, and the Ultra's enormous camera module is the first thing you see — especially because it prevents the phone from laying flat on a table.
+Turn it around, though, and the Ultra's enormous camera module is the first thing you see — especially because it prevents the phone from lying flat on a table.

-As with all Samsung AMOLED displays, the one on the Note 20 Ultra is stunning — nearly perfect in many regards — with seamless color roll-off, inky blacks, incredible daytime brightness that's some 20% higher than last year's model (though during regular usage it's difficult to tell the difference), HDR10+ support, and more.
-The upside is that, once again, Samsung's made the best mobile screen out there, though it's not notably better than those from the Galaxy S20 series.
+As with all Samsung AMOLED displays, the one on the Note 20 Ultra is stunning — nearly perfect in many regards — with seamless color roll-off, inky blacks, incredible daytime brightness that's some 20% higher than its predecessor (though during regular usage, it's difficult to tell the difference), HDR10+ support, and more.
+The upside is that, once again, Samsung's made the best mobile screen out there, right in line with that of the S20 series and even competitive with the newer Galaxy S21 Ultra.

-Samsung's made some slight alterations to the way 120Hz works versus the S20 series, too; instead of asking you to manually choose between keeping the refresh rate at either 120Hz or 60Hz, when set to the higher rate the system decides when to dynamically step down to 60Hz again.
-By taking the onus away from the user in deciding whether they want to prioritize smoothness over battery life, Samsung's landing on the best of both worlds, and I only noticed a few instances where the step-down was awkward and noticeable.
+Samsung made some slight alterations to the way 120Hz works versus the S20 series, too; instead of asking you to manually choose between keeping the refresh rate at either 120Hz or 60Hz, when set to the higher rate, the system decides when to dynamically step down to 60Hz again.
+By taking the onus away from the user in deciding whether they want to prioritize smoothness over battery life, Samsung landed on the best of both worlds, and I only noticed a few instances where the step-down was awkward and noticeable.

-You still can't do 120Hz at the Note 20 Ultra's full resolution, which feels patronizing.
-Let me kill my battery if I want to!
+You still can't do 120Hz at the Note 20 Ultra's full resolution; you'll need the newer S21 Ultra for that.

-OnePlus does the same thing with its OnePlus 8 series, but outdoes Samsung in one important area: it allows 120Hz at the phone's highest 1440p screen resolution.
-Samsung still limits Dynamic Motion Smoothing, as it calls the feature, to 1080p.
-I actually think this is a good move, since 120Hz at FHD resolution is a far better experience than 60Hz at QHD, but the option to override (and kill the battery much more quickly in the process) would be nice.
+OnePlus did the same thing with its OnePlus 8 series, but outdid Samsung in one important area: it allowed 120Hz at the phone's highest 1440p screen resolution.
+With the Note 20 Ultra, Samsung still limits Dynamic Motion Smoothing, as it calls the feature, to 1080p.
+I actually think this is a good move since 120Hz at FHD resolution is a far better experience than 60Hz at QHD, but the option to override (and kill the battery much more quickly in the process) remains exclusive to the newer S21 Ultra.

 There are two areas where I wish Samsung would have taken critics' criticisms of the previous Note series to heart.
 The first is that Samsung did not improve the ultrasonic fingerprint sensor inside the Note 20 series.
 It's the same slow, unpredictable module from Qualcomm that debuted in early 2019 with the S10.
 The touch area is too small, and there's minimal visual or haptic feedback to indicate you've identified the correct location.
-The best Samsung can do is offer a small fingerprint overlay when the always-on-display is enabled, which it isn't by default.
+The best the Note 20 Ultra can do is offer a small fingerprint overlay when the always-on-display is enabled, which it isn't by default.

 I've complained about this fingerprint sensor through four Samsung phone generations now, and the response usually falls into two camps: people who think I'm completely overreacting and have no issues with usage at all, and those who, like me, despise the sensor and would prefer literally any other biometric option than this one.
-My frustration is exacerbated by the fact that, back in December, I saw Qualcomm's second-generation ultrasonic fingerprint sensor in action, and its promise was incredible: bigger, faster, and less error-prone.
-Maybe next year.
+My frustration is exacerbated by the fact that, back in December 2019, I saw Qualcomm's second-generation ultrasonic fingerprint sensor in action, and its promise was incredible: bigger, faster, and less error-prone.
+I'm just glad the S21 Ultra finally brings a newer sensor.

-This hardware is massive and beautiful, but Samsung still uses last year's annoying and slow ultrasonic fingerprint sensor, which is tragic.
+This hardware is massive and beautiful, but Samsung still uses its annoying and slow ultrasonic fingerprint sensor, which is tragic.

 My other area of complaint centers around the Note's curved glass.
 With any curved surface, palm and errant touch rejection need to be perfect.
 But it's not.
-On dozens of occasions during my time with the Note 20 Ultra I had to either repeat touches that weren't registered or correct errant taps in the wrong places.
+On dozens of occasions during my time with the Note 20 Ultra, I had to either repeat touches that weren't registered or correct errant taps in the wrong places.
 I know it's a hard problem to solve, but it's one of Samsung's own making; the company didn't put curved glass on the mainline Note 20 because it's cheaper.
-Samsung even lessened the severity of the curve radius on the S20 series earlier this year.
+Samsung even lessened the severity of the curve radius on the S20 series prior to the Note 20 series debut.
 But the Note 20 Ultra reinforces the fashion-over-function the series has been struggling with since the Note 5 back in 2015.
-I'm confident subsequent software updates will lessen the problem, but right now it is a problem.
+Subsequent software updates have lessened the problem, but this shouldn't have been a problem to begin with.

 Of course, the Note has always strived to appeal to both fashion and function, and the Note 20 Ultra, at least in this Mystic Bronze colorway, is stunning.
 Like, nicest-hardware-ever gorgeous.
-There were more than a few moments during my time with the phone when I just sat with it and admired the amount of work, and the years of exhaustive iteration, that led to this finished product.
-Yes, I think it's a bit too big for my personal tastes, but as a physical object, this phone is beautiful.
+There were more than a few moments during my time with the phone when I just sat with it and admired the amount of work and the years of exhaustive iteration that led to this finished product.
+Yes, I think it's a bit too big for my personal tastes, but this phone is beautiful as a physical object.

-Samsung's decision to go matte with its finish this year should also be applauded, too.
+Samsung's decision to go matte with its finish this year should be applauded, too.
 Glass phones are fragile, yes, but they're also disastrous fingerprint magnets.
 This phone is both hardier than previous Galaxy phones, outfitted with Corning's new Gorilla Glass Victus on the front and back, but it's the particular light-absorbing coating on top of it that I appreciate most.
-Contrasted with the reflective color-matched aluminum frame, I'm all-in on this particular design decision, and I hope Samsung keeps it around past this generation.
+Contrasted with the reflective color-matched aluminum frame, I'm all-in on this particular design decision, and I hope Samsung keeps it around for generations to come.

-Samsung Galaxy Note 20 Ultra Performance, specs and battery life
+Samsung Galaxy Note 20 Ultra Hardware, performance, and battery life

 |Category

-Note: This article was originally published in August 2020.
-It was updated in April 2021 and February 2022 with the following changes: